 The Miao people have been deeply enamored with silver since ancient times.
 Silver takes special importance in Miao culture.
-The craft has developed into a unique art form, and a carrier of the culture.
+The craft has developed into a unique art form and a carrier of culture.
 Now besides for their own use, the Miao costume and accessory have developed into a unique form of folk art and become a collector's item and tourism souvenir.

 To better serve our customers' interests and needs, China Odyssey Tours has investigated and explored the ethnic tour routes in Southeast Guizhou Province and Guilin Longji Rice Terraces.
 Even for most Chinese people, Guizhou is kinda mysterious where most people are from many different Minorities.
-Among them, Miao and Dong are the two biggest that they occupy over 60% of the population.
+Among them, Miao and Dong are the two biggest, and they occupy over 60% of the population.
 Apart from the silver accessory culture, there is much more than we expected.
 Due to the diversity of folk customs between different groups, there's an abundance of festivals throughout the year.
 And this has been the main attraction to outsiders.
 We were warmly welcomed by the local people and amazed by the great diversity and versatility of the customs and habits.
 We got the first-hand life experience of ethnic minority people and left, knowing that they are part of this world.

 Start tailor-making your own China tours with us.